-There's no reason to put up with a crooked smile when dental veneers can easily transform it into a bright, white set of beautifully aligned teeth.
-Veneers are custom-designed shells of tooth-like ceramic material that bond directly to the front and top surfaces of the teeth.
+Veneers are ultra-thin, tooth-coloured custom-designed ceramic material shell-like facings made to fit a problem tooth.
+They are bonded directly to the front and top surfaces of teeth.
 They can cover severe cases of worn tooth enamel, uneven tooth alignment, gaps, chips and cracks.
-Veneers are thinner than full crowns and therefore require little or no tooth reshaping when bonded onto the tooth.
+Veneers are thinner than full crowns and require minimal tooth reshaping for bonding onto the tooth.

-Will they look like normal teeth?
+Will veneers look like natural teeth?

 How durable are they?

-1. Diagnosis and treatment planning
+Diagnosis and treatment planning

 Depending on the number of veneers, the last appointment also takes around one to two hours.
-First we place the veneers on your teeth with water or glycerine to check the fit and colour.
+First, we place the veneers on your teeth with water or glycerine to check the fit and colour.
 If you are not happy, we can still ask the laboratory technician to make changes at this point.

 Maintenance of your new smile